AlbinaAhmeti/IOS_Project-2022/README.md

 # IOS_Project-2022

-APP: IOS_2022
+Application: IOS_2022

 Appointment

 The project in the field of Mobile Device Programming is about doctor's appointments to remind the elderly.
-This idea is due to the fact that the elderly often forget about the appointments they have to check with the doctor, where this app sends a notification on the date that the appointment is at an hour that it sets.
+This idea is due to the fact that the elderly often forget about the appointments they have to check with the doctor, where this application sends a notification on the date that the appointment is at an hour that it sets.

-App design:
+Application design:

 ![Untitled 7](https://user-images.githubusercontent.com/59178186/200044142-4bc86716-1dba-402a-92cb-502a6747409e.png)